torresr-cnrm/GYRE_PISCES-eddy/README.md

 In this tutorial, you will :
 * set-up and run an idealised gyre configuration (GYRE_PISCES).
+* use basic XIOS file manipulation to add extra variables in output files.
 * restart different experiments from an initial state, that can be used as a benchmark for eddy parameterisations.
 * modify the configuration namelist in order to set-up mesoscale eddy parameterisations.
-* basic XIOS file manipulation to add extra variables in output files.
 * compare your simulation outputs in order to assess the impact of eddy parameterisation choices on the ocean state.

 ## Mesoscale parameterisations in NEMO